 - Highlights that next best task so collection efforts are focused on the highest returns.

-The time to ditch DSO is now.
+The time is now to start gaining a holistic view into your AR by leaving more than just DSO.
 Average Days Late and Cost of Credit features in automated accounts receivable can provide better indicators of accounts receivable quality and account level detail to help prioritize your collection efforts.

 The key to successful automation of accounts receivable and collections is to work with an experienced software partner.

 Anytime Collect is a market leader in cloud-based credit and collection platforms.
-Anytime Collect can help you automate your accounts receivable and ditch DSO.
+Anytime Collect can help you automate your accounts receivable and gain more insight.

 If you would like learn more about how you can benefit from automation of accounts receivable and collections, please contact Anytime Collect at www.anytimecollect.com.